 We have included some of our guides below with suggestions for how to see some of the distinct neighbourhoods.

-- Explore the East End joining a street art tour in Brick Lane.
+- Explore the East End, starting with our street art walk around Shoreditch and Brick Lane.

-- Have brunch in Notting Hill and potter round Portobello Market (We have more ideas for things to do in Notting Hill here.)
+- Have brunch in Notting Hill and Potter around Portobello Market (We have more ideas for things to do in Notting Hill here.)

 - Grab lunch in Fitzrovia and then explore the amazing artefacts at the British Museum (free).